anuragambuja/data-engineering-dbt/README.md

 - Timestamp: A unique key and an updated_at field is defined on the source model.
 These columns are used for determining changes.
 - Check: Any change in a set of columns (or all columns) will be picked up as an update.

+:point_right: Tests Overview
+There are two types of tests: singular and generic
+- Singular tests are SQL queries stored in tests which are expected to return an empty resultset
+- There are four built-in generic tests.
+Keep the schema file in models/schema.yml
+    - unique
+    - not_null
+    - accepted_values
+    - Relationships
+- You can define your own custom generic tests or import tests from dbt packages

+:point_right: Macros
+- Macros are jinja templates created in the macros folder
+- There are many built-in macros in DBT
+- You can use macros in model definitions and tests
+- A special macro, called test, can be used for implementing your own generic tests
+- dbt packages can be installed easily to get access to a plethora of macros and tests

 :point_right: